Efficient and Effective Deep Multi-view Subspace Clustering: The Proposed Method

 where $\mathrm{sgn}(\cdot)$ represents the signum function.
 Through Eq.(\ref{eq22}), we can calculate a similarity score of $\boldsymbol{u}_{i}$ and $\boldsymbol{u}_{j}$, which serves as the corresponding self-expressive coefficient $\boldsymbol{s}_{ij}$ in $\boldsymbol{S}$.

-Our method, in contrast to the classical approach that employs a fully connected layer for parameterizing self-expression, achieves a quadratic reduction in the number of parameters and memory usage.
-Therefore, it is well-suited for generating self-expressive coefficients for arbitrary-scale datasets, including considerably large-scale data.
-Besides, we can easily observe that the self-expressive coefficient learning is symmetric, i.e., the off-diagonal entries $\boldsymbol{s}_{ij}={\boldsymbol{s}_{ji}}$.
-Theoretically, the self-expressive coefficient matrix $\boldsymbol{S}$ enjoys the symmetric-structure property of the affinity matrix, and can directly serve as the affinity matrix to apply spectral clustering.
+Our method, in contrast to the classical approach that employs an FC layer to parameterize self-expression relations, achieves a quadratic reduction in the number of parameters and memory usage.
+Obviously, it is well-suited for handling arbitrary-scale datasets, including considerably large ones.
+Besides, we can easily observe that the self-expressive learning process is symmetric, i.e., the off-diagonal entries $\boldsymbol{s}_{ij}={\boldsymbol{s}_{ji}}$.
+Hence, the self-expressive coefficient matrix $\boldsymbol{S}$ enjoys the symmetric-structure property and can directly serve as the affinity matrix to apply spectral clustering.